oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 PLINK/SEQ is an open-source C/C++ library for working with human  genetic variation data.
 The specific focus is to provide a platform for analytic tool  development for variation data from large-scale resequencing and genotyping projects,  particularly whole-exome and whole-genome studies.
 It is independent of (but designed  to be complementary to) the existing PLINK package.

-**URL**
+**More Information**

 https://atgu.mgh.harvard.edu/plinkseq/